-- 9.1 The Government is formally setting the NHS Commissioning Board the objectives in this document under section 13A of the National Health Service Act 2006, as amended by the Health and Social Care Act 20124.
-We will assess annually the success of the Board against the progress it makes against this mandate, and in carrying out other legal duties and functions. - 9.2 The NHS Commissioning Board will be directly commissioning NHS services provided by GPs, dentists, community pharmacists and community opticians; specialised care; health services for people in custody; and military health.
+- 9.1 The Government is formally setting NHS England the objectives in this document under section 13A of the National Health Service Act 2006, as amended by the Health and Social Care Act 2012.
+We will assess annually the success of NHS England against the progress it makes against this mandate, and in carrying out other legal duties and functions. - 9.2 NHS England directly commissions NHS services provided by GPs, dentists, community pharmacists and community opticians; specialised care; health services for people in custody; and military health.
 This offers a great opportunity to improve standards and national consistency, for example in services for people with rare conditions.
-The Board has an important responsibility to drive improvements in the quality of primary care, reflecting the vital role that stronger primary care will play in supporting delivery of objectives across this mandate. - 9.3 The Department will hold the Board to account for the quality of its direct commissioning, and how well it is working with clinical commissioners, health and wellbeing boards, and local healthcare professionals.
-An objective is to ensure that, whether NHS care is commissioned nationally by the Board or locally by clinical commissioning groups, the results the quality and value of the services should be measured and published in a similar way, including against the relevant areas of the NHS Outcomes Framework.
-Success will be measured not only by the average level of improvement but also by progress in reducing health inequalities and unjustified variation. - 9.4 Every year, the Board must report on its progress, and the Government will publish an annual assessment of the Board's performance.
+NHS England has an important responsibility to drive improvements in the quality of primary care, reflecting the vital role that stronger primary care plays in supporting delivery of the objectives across this mandate. - 9.3 The Department of Health will hold NHS England to account for the quality of its direct commissioning, and how well it is working with clinical commissioners, health and wellbeing boards, and local healthcare professionals.
+An objective is to ensure that, whether NHS care is commissioned nationally by NHS England or locally by clinical commissioning groups, the results the quality and value of the services should be measured and published in a similar way, including against the relevant areas of the NHS Outcomes Framework.
+Success will be measured not only by the average level of improvement but also by progress in reducing health inequalities and unjustified variation. - 9.4 Every year, NHS England must report on its progress, and the Government will publish an annual assessment of NHS England's performance.
 To ensure that our assessment is fair, the Government will invite feedback from CCGs, local councils, patients and any other people and organisations that have a view.
-This will mean successes can be recognised, and areas for improvement can be acted on.
+This will mean successes can be recognised, and areas for improvement can be acted on. - 9.5 This mandate provides democratic legitimacy for the work of NHS England.
+It will be updated annually and laid before Parliament.
+The Government will maintain constancy of purpose, and strive to keep changes between mandates to the minimum necessary.
+In this way the Mandate will help provide greater stability for the NHS to plan ahead, innovate and excel to bring the greatest benefit to all those who use it.

-4 The Secretary of State also has power to use the Mandate to set any "requirements" that he thinks are necessary for the purpose of achieving the objectives; these must be backed up by regulations.
+The Secretary of State also has power to use the Mandate to set any "requirements" that he thinks are necessary for the purpose of achieving the objectives; these must be backed up by regulations.
 This mandate does not include any requirements.